 Without seeing the pigtails you can’t (and obviously RIP instructors would walk up with this knot in hand, pigtails covered asking innocently, “what kind of knot is this?”
 You can imagine the penalty for an incorrect answer.)

-So that’s the square knot, the square knot with overhand safeties, and the thief’s knot.
+So that’s the square (or reef) knot, the square knot with overhand safeties, and the thief’s knot.
 Stay tuned next week for more knotty goodness!